 Who needs to comply with the IASR?

-Businesses and organizations that have at least one employee, and provide goods, services or facilities to the public, other businesses or organizations are subject to the regulation.
-This includes:
+Businesses and organizations that have at least one employee and that provide goods, services or facilities to the public, and other businesses and organizations, are subject to the regulation.
+These businesses and organizations include:

 - Businesses or non-profits